0cjs/8bitdev/src/objects.md

 Objects are allocated on the heap with both address and size [aligned] to a two word (four byte) boundry.
 Objects in the heap either:
-- start with a heapdata header giving format and length information, followed object data, of arbitrary length; or
+- _heapdata objects_, which start with a header giving format and length information followed object data, of arbitrary length; or
-- are a cons cell of two pointer words, the _car_ followed by the _cdr_.
+- are a _cons cell_ of two pointer words, the _car_ followed by the _cdr_.

-Unallocated heap elements must be initialized to "empty" cons cells of `(nil,nil)`.
+All objects on the heap have an allocation size or _asize_ of the total number of bytes used by the object, which will always be a multiple of 4 to ensure that heap objects are always aligned.
+Additionaly, heapdata objects have an _hdsize_ as the second byte of the header indicating the length of the data after the header.
+The header plus the hdsize may be smaller than the asize due to object alignment.

+No part of the heap is not part of an object; free space is indicated by free space heapdata objects (type `HDT_FREE`) or _FSO_s.

 Given an arbitrary (properly aligned) address in the heap we cannot tell if it points to a cons cell or a heapdata object because it might